zaynedoc/cop3330_intro/README.md

 3. Run the Main class from ```src``` directory;
 - run ```[packagename].[Mainclassname]``` in terminal
 - example: ```inheritance.Main``` (name of Main class is subject to however it was named by the developer)

+I mainly follow this video to learn Java/Object-Oriented Programming:<br>
+https://youtu.be/xTtL8E4LzTQ (though, all code in this repo was ideated by me)